 Nathan East: I can tell you that they are very meticulous producers and pretty much try everything to insure all possibilities and options are covered.
 It's great to see that they care so much about the final outcome and really pull out all the stops to insure that it's going to be GREAT!
 They hired the best engineer Mick Guzauskii, and all the top players & studio in an effort to make an amazing record.
 I really enjoyed working with Daft Punk!

-Check out the full version of "Get Lucky" below be sure to tell everyone you know that Nathan East (who gives online bass lessons here at ArtistWorks) is on bass!
+Check out the full version of "Get Lucky" below and tell everyone you know that Nathan East (who also has an online learning school with ArtistWorks) is on bass!